Research Code Academy Bootcamp · Cohort 1 · 2026

 • Commercial product ideas or business ventures

-• Problems that require physical hardware or infrastructure to solve
+• Problems requiring physical hardware or infrastructure

 • Vague challenges without a specific affected community